1 9 7 3 (UK)

 Here, in thirteen parts directed by Jim Goddard, Alison Fiske played Helen, a conventional middle-class wife and mother from Chatham who decided to divorce her husband Frank after he had an affair (with Sharon Duce), to study and to become self-sufficient after years of dependency.

-Many male viewers (including several critics) thought Helen an obstinate baggage.
+Many male viewers (including several critics) thought Helen obstinate baggage.
 Did not her husband, played by Martin Shaw (pre-Professionals perm and with a droopy moustache), regret the affair and love her and the two young children?

 Parents and neighbours advised her to swallow her pride and carry on as before, but Helen went on irritating them – but inspiring millions of women – looking realistically fed up and, later, turning down the proposal of a rich new man.